gustavobaltazar/bomba/README.md

 # bomba

 ## How to run:
-First you'll need to clone the repo to your local machine, to run the FRONTEND you need to install [Node](https://nodejs.org/en/)
+First you'll need to clone the repo to your local machine, to run you need to install [Node](https://nodejs.org/en/)
 ### Clone Repo:

 ```bash